Bible History Online Images & Resource Pages

 EARTHEN VESSELS

 urth'-'-n, (cheres, yetser; ostrakinos): These vessels were heat-resisting and were used for cooking and for boiling clothes (Lev 6:28; 11:33; 14:5,50).
 They were probably non-porous and took the place of the kidri or ma'ajin used in Syria today.
-A traveler in the interior of Palestine may still meet with the hospitality showed to David (2 Sam 17:28).
+A traveler in the interior of Israel may still meet with the hospitality showed to David (2 Sam 17:28).
 The generous natives brought not only gifts of food but the necessary vessels in which to cook it.
 An earthen vessel was used to preserve a land deed (Jer 32:14).

 Figurative: In Jer 19:1 breaking of an earthen vessel was symbolical of the destruction of Jerusalem.
 These vessels were also used to symbolize the commonness (Lam 4:2) and frailness of our bodies (2 Cor 4:7).